d3scomp/deeco-playground/README.md

 ## Execution of example scenarios

-In order to run the application you need to have JDK >=8 installed.
+In order to run the application you need to have Java 8 or newer installed.

 There are three prepared and ready-to-run example scenarions.
 They can be executed with shell scripts (on Linux systems) or batch files (on Windows), which are in the `demos-linux` resp. `demos-windows` directories.